chsxf/mfx.wiki.mirror/Script-Script.md

-MFX provides with the Script Manager a convenient way to include scripts in your web pages.
+MFX provides with the Script Service a convenient way to include scripts in your web pages.
 They can be registered for global use or selectively with each route.

+The Script Service implements the `IScriptService` interface.

 ## Using Scripts Globally